phoenixsite/django-latch2/docs/quickstart.rst

         LATCH_APP_ID = os.getenv("LATCH_APP_ID")
         LATCH_APP_SECRET = os.getenv("LATCH_APP_SECRET")

 For more information about security during the development and deployment of a Django application, I recommend reading the `security section of the Django documentation <https://docs.djangoproject.com/en/5.2/topics/security/>`_
 You would have committed a war crime if you haven't already done it. (really, just read it).

 Setting up the authentication backend
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now, in order to let Latch block or allow the access to your users, you need to
+Now, in order to let Latch block or allow the access to your users, you need
-modify your authentication backends.
+to modify your authentication backends.

 If you are using the `Django's default authentication process <https://docs.djangoproject.com/en/5.2/topics/auth/default/>`_,
-then you must substitute, or add if it is not specified in your settings module, the :class:`~django.contrib.auth.backends.ModelBackend`
+then you must substitute, or add if it is not specified in your settings
+module, the :class:`~django.contrib.auth.backends.ModelBackend`
-for :class:`~django_latch2.backends.LatchDefaultModelBackend`:
+for :class:`~django_latch2.backends.LatchDefaultModelBackend` in
+the :setting:`AUTHENTICATION_BACKENDS` list:

 .. code-block:: python